thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'In the opened dialog, it is necessary to enter a dashboard title, description is optional.
 Click "Add";'
     3:
         image: /images/user-guide/dashboards/overview/create-dashboard-4-pe.png
-        title: 'Once you have created the dashboard, it will be automatically opened.
-Save it by clicking the "Save" button in the upper right corner.'
+        title: 'After creating the dashboard, it will open automatically, and you can immediately start adding widgets to it.
+To save the dashboard, click "Save" button in the upper right corner;'
     4:
         image: /images/helloworld/getting-started-pe/create-dashboard-5-pe.png
         title: 'Your first dashboard has been successfully created.
 As you continue to add new dashboards, they will appear at the top of the list.
 This default sorting is based on the creation timestamp.'